sreachtools/sreachtools-website/_docs/src/modules/stochReach/setBased/SReachSetOptions/index.md

             6. PSoptions            - MATLAB struct from psoptimset(), options for MATLAB's patternsearch [Default psoptimset('Display', 'off')]
+            7. compute_style_ccc    - Compute style option specification to use
+                                      for the function call
+                                      SReachSet('chance-open') for
+                                      initialization [Default: 'all'] | See
+                                      'compute_style' option in 'chance-open'
+                                      for more details

         'lag-over'/'lag-under' : Lagrangian-based over- and underapproximation
              1. bound_set_method        - Method for obtaining the bounded set